suncoast-devs/handbook/lessons/html-intro/lecture.md

 [.column]

-In the above examples you may have noticed that a lot of whitespace is included in the code listings — this is not necessary at all; the two following code snippets are equivalent:
+In the above examples, you may have noticed that a lot of whitespace is included in the code listings — this is not necessary at all; the two following code snippets are equivalent:

 [.column]